WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 To understand why PID is so useful, we must examine what happens without it.

 Probably the easiest and most intuitive way to heat up a cup of coffee sitting on a hotplate is to create a loop that continuously monitors the temp of the coffee, and if the temperature is too low, start another loop that turns on the hot plate, waits until the coffee reaches the desired temperature, and then turns the hot plate off.
-That loop then finishes and when the master loop detects that the coffee has gone below the target temperature, it stars the heat up loop again.
+That loop then finishes and when the master loop detects that the coffee has gone below the target temperature, it starts the heat up loop again.

 This is a very simple algorithm, but it leads to a lot of error.
 Consider the following graph, which is the likely outcome of that the aforementioned loop, in which the orange line represents the actual temperature: